chainguard-dev/terraform-provider-imagetest/docs/resources/harness_container.md

 - `mounts` (Attributes List) The list of mounts to create on the container. (see [below for nested schema](#nestedatt--mounts))
 - `networks` (Attributes Map) A map of existing networks to attach the container to. (see [below for nested schema](#nestedatt--networks))
 - `privileged` (Boolean)
+- `volumes` (Attributes List) The volumes this harness should mount.
+This is received as a mapping from imagetest_container_volume resources to destination folders. (see [below for nested schema](#nestedatt--volumes))

 ### Read-Only